Gabrax/GAB3T/README.md

 - Arrows - move around mode selection, and around board cells
 - Alt - go back from board to mode selection
 - R - reset the state of the board
+- F - toggle fullscreen/windowed mode
-- Esc - quit the game
+- Esc - close application

 ## 💬 To run this project, Conan 2.0 and Cmake needs to be installed